 Your inventory reorder point levels should cover every item in your inventory, including every product variation’s product recipe.
 Sound complicated?
 This is part of a bill of materials (BOM).

-You can link your inventory levels with each product’s BOM and track it with bill of material software.
+You can link your inventory levels with each product’s BOM and track it with the right MRP system.

 In fact, you will have more time on your hands to develop your business and focus on your craft.

 More accurate materials requirements planning and more peace of mind.
 There’s no downside to setting reliable reorder point levels and sticking to them.

 Keep safety stock in reserve where it belongs.